nouhoum/ansible-ec2-play/README.md

 Options are the same as for the `run` script above.

 ### provisionPostgres
-The `provisionPostgres` script runs all of the Ansible scripts necessary to provision Postgres on the EC2 instances with IDs listed in the 'postgresServers' section in `hosts.ini`.
+The `provisionPostgres` script runs all of the Ansible scripts necessary to provision Postgres on the EC2 instances with IDs listed in the `postgresServers` section in `hosts.ini`.
 Options are the same as for the `run` script above.

 ## Utility Scripts